Observation of resonant scattering between ultracold heteronuclear Feshbach molecules: Theoretical framework

 The lowest adiabatic potential curve (dashed lines) approaches the Rb$_2$ dimer energy at large $R$ for all $a$ and negative infinity as $R$ goes to zero, indicating that the Hamiltonian needs to be supplemented by a three-body parameter to avoid the Thomas collapse.
 The three-body states that ``live'' in these potential curves are referred to as belonging to the first or lower Efimov branch.
 The second lowest potential curve (solid lines), in contrast, approaches the NaRb dimer energy at large $R$ for all $a$.
-This NaRb dimer threshold lies above the Rb$_2$ threshold for the $a$ considered; it crosses the Rb$_2$ threshold at $a=1.546a_{\rm RbRb}$, i.e., at an interspecies scattering length that is somewhat smaller than those considered in Fig.~\ref{fig1_appendix}.
+This NaRb dimer threshold lies above the Rb$_2$ threshold for the $a$ considered; it crosses the Rb$_2$ threshold at $a=1.546a_{\rm RbRb}$, i.e., at an interspecies scattering length that is somewhat smaller than those considered in Fig.~\hyperref[fig1_appendix]{\ref{fig1_appendix}}.
 The solid lines exhibit a minimum around $R \approx 3-4a_{\rm RbRb}$ and approach positive infinity as $R$ goes to zero.
 The three-body states that live in these potential curves are referred to as belonging to the second or upper Efimov branch.
 The repulsive small-$R$ behavior implies that one can, within the adiabatic hyperspherical approximation, calculate the NaRb$_2$ energies for the zero-range interaction model based solely on the two-body scattering lengths.

-Since the experiments discussed in Sec.~\ref{sec_experiment_atomdimer} are conducted using a mixture of Rb atoms and NaRb dimers, we calculate the three-body energies in the second lowest adiabatic potential curves and search for the scattering length at which the NaRb$_2$ trimer energy is equal to the NaRb dimer energy, i.e., we search for the scattering length ratio $a/a_{\rm RbRb}$ at which the adiabatic potential curves shown by solid lines in Fig.~\ref{fig1_appendix} cease to support a three-body bound state.
+We calculate the three-body energies in the second lowest adiabatic potential curves and search for the scattering length at which the NaRb$_2$ trimer energy is equal to the NaRb dimer energy, i.e., we search for the scattering length ratio $a/a_{\rm RbRb}$ at which the adiabatic potential curves shown by solid lines in Fig.~\hyperref[fig1_appendix]{\ref{fig1_appendix}} cease to support a three-body bound state.
 We find that this occurs at $a = a_{\rm ad,Rb}^* \approx 1.72 a_{\rm RbRb}$ or, plugging in the Rb-Rb scattering length for the experimentally relevant resonance, at $a_{\rm ad,Rb}^* \approx 173a_0$.
-This parameter-free zero-range prediction agrees well with the experimentally measured value of $a_{\rm ad,Rb}^* \approx 171a_0$.

 It should be kept in mind that the adiabatic hyperspherical approximation is, as the name indicates, an approximation.
 Inclusion of the adiabatic correction changes the critical scattering length prediction by about 5\%, i.e., we find $a_{\rm ad,Rb}^* \approx 1.81 a_{\rm RbRb}$ (we note that the percentage corrections are larger for the critical scattering lengths associated with excited states).
 While the relatively small change upon inclusion of the adiabatic correction may be interpreted as suggesting that the adiabatic hyperspherical approximation makes quantitative predictions, we cautiously note that these values cannot, since we are dealing with excited states, be interpreted as lower and upper bounds~\cite{Coelho1991}.
 In principle, the entire set of adiabatic potential curves and associated channel couplings should be taken into account.
 Such a calculation is, however, not pursued here.
 One of the reasons is that the zero-range approximation itself needs to be extended to account for finite-range effects.
 Our premise is that the adiabatic hyperspherical framework provides physical insights as well as estimates for the critical scattering lengths that can be used to qualitatively, and possibly semi-quantitatively, explain aspects of the experimental results.